rhythm13/Travelling-Salesman-Problem/README.md

     The maximum of the 2-opt is set as 100.
 If N>100, it's better to flip more times than 100.

 # P.S.
-    If you want to run the code, you must edit the code for proper input file to get proper result.
+    If you want to run the code, you must edit the code for proper input file to get proper result in accordance with your need.